-The site that is the subject of this approval of matters specified in conditions application does not include the land shown on the docketed Masterplan and Masterplan Document as being the locations for the two principal areas of open space.
-The proposed development does however include areas of open space, consistent with the docketed Masterplan and Masterplan Document.
+The site that is the subject of this approval of matters specified in conditions application does not include the land shown on the docketed Masterplan and Masterplan Document as being the locations for the principal area of open space adjacent to Lochend Woods.
+The proposed development does however include the other principal area of open space, as well as other, smaller, areas of open space.
+The proposed open space is consistent with Policy C1 of the adopted East Lothian Local Plan 2008 and with the docketed Masterplan and Masterplan Document.

 The Development Framework requires the provision of suitably sized and designed equipped play facilities for toddlers, 5-10 year olds, and teenage age groups.
 The docketed Masterplan and Masterplan Document show that a total of five equipped play areas could be provided within the housing site.
-None of these play areas are shown within the site that is the subject of this approval of matters specified in conditions application.
-Consequently, although the proposed development does not include the provision of a play area, this is consistent with the docketed Masterplan and Masterplan Document.
+Consistent with the docketed Masterplan and Masterplan Document, one of these play areas is shown within the site that is the subject of this approval of matters specified in conditions application.
+A condition should be imposed on the grant of approval of matters specified in conditions for the proposed development requiring submission of further details of the play areas, including the play equipment to be installed and a timetable for their installation, to be submitted to and approved in advance by the Planning Authority.